bigmlcom/bigmler/docs/index.rst

 For any of these options (``--features``, ``--nodes`` and ``--random-fields``) you can add the ``--predictions-csv`` flag to the ``bigmler analyze`` command.
-The results will the show a CSV file that stores the predictions obtained in the evaluations that gave the best score.
-The file contents include the data in your original dataset tagged by k-fold and the prediction and confidence obtained.
+The results will then include a CSV file that stores the predictions obtained in the evaluations that gave the best score.
+The file content includes the data in your original dataset tagged by k-fold and the prediction and confidence obtained.
 This file will be placed in an internal folder of your chosen output directory.